HarshRanjaN-17/Recipe-Manager/README.md

 - Displays recipe images.
 - Allows user to easily add or remove bookmark to the recipe.
 - Directs user to source site for detailed recipe procedure.
-- Ingredients can be added/removed to/from the shopping list.
 - LocalStorage keeps the data when users exit the app.

 #### Licence